This guy is CRAZY and a CRIMINAL! https://t.co/NmXQLJDr8U

 From an economic point of view, the only thing the Euro succeeded in was to window dress Inflation.
 If you still believe Inflation is good, see how little a Waiter's salary (mi salario de camarero) has gone up.
-Clearly not enough to cover for the higher cost of life.
+Clearly not enough to cover for the higher cost of living.
 Inflation is theft in daylight by the Authorities...The irony is that as a consequence, we are ALL getting poorer.
-Those countries with the highest taxes, largest debt and biggest budget deficits have the highest unemployment rates and the weakest economies!
+Those countries with the highest taxes, the largest debt, and biggest budget deficits have the highest unemployment rates and the weakest economies!

 The video clip clearly proofs the EU is a Marxist invention and structure where politicians just bypass the will of the people, deny referendums (26 States were denied a referendum) and push through their will using back doors -

 If the purpose of the euro is to confront US dollar hegemony and turn the European Union into a monetary superpower, it is a signal triumph.
 But politicians should be careful what they wish for.
 Posted December 31, 2008

 On its tenth birthday, the single currency is an unquestioned part of daily life for 330m people in sixteen states (Slovakia joins on January 1st), spreading almost as widely as Rome's denarius -- the first truly Pan-European coin.